DylanMeeus/AdventOfCode/2018/18/part2.md

 Thus we can find out how close we'd be to completing 28 full cycles when we have reached our final
 goal: `999.998.000 mod 28 = 8`.

-Again, opening output.txt you can count 8 lines upwards from where you first encounter 19830.
+Again, opening output.txt you can count 8 lines down from where you first encounter 19830.

 (Or be fancy in vim and go:
  `/19830 -> 7j`)